 U.S. Federal Agency Securities

 U.S. Federal Agency Securities are issued by U.S. Government Sponsored Agencies (GSEs) authorized by Congress to issue debt securities for their financial needs.
-They do not have the direct backing of the U.S. Treasury, but are considered to be moral obligations of the government.
+They do not have the direct backing of the U.S. Treasury, but are considered moral obligations of the government.
 Like other federal securities, the interest from these bonds are exempt from state and local taxes, but not federal tax.

-The Federal National Mortgage Association (Fannie Mae) is a government owned corporation, created in 1938, to help low- and middle-income people to buy homes.
+There are 2 other GSE's that service the home mortgage market: Fannie Mae and Freddie Mac.
+The Federal National Mortgage Association (Fannie Mae) was a government-owned corporation, created in 1938, to help low- and middle-income people buy homes.
 Fannie Mae buys and sells real estate mortgages that are insured by the Federal Housing Administration or guaranteed by the Veterans Administration.
-It sells unsecured bonds and notes, and mortgage-backed bonds, which are issued at par, pays semiannual interest, and earned interest is taxed.
+It sells unsecured bonds and notes, and mortgage-backed bonds, which are issued at par and pays semiannual interest.
 Ironically, interest and principal payments from unsecured notes and bonds have priority over mortgaged-backed bonds.
+Privatized in 1968, equity shares of Fannie Mae were traded on the New York Stock Exchange until 2007.

 Government National Mortgage Association (GNMA)

 The income from Ginnie Maes (also called Ginnie Mae Pass-Throughs), which are pass-through certificates, comes from a pool of mortgage payments.
 Mortgage holders pay their monthly mortgage to the institution, usually a bank, that originated the loan.
 The bank then deducts a small percentage, about ½%, and passes the rest to the Ginnie Mae investors.
 Payments are guaranteed by Ginnie Mae.
 The mortgages are FHA insured, or guaranteed by the VA or the Farmers Home Administration.
 The monthly payments consist of principal and interest, have a minimum denomination of $25,000 and are backed by the federal government.
 Earned interest is taxed.
-There are 2 types of Ginnie Maes:

 Student Loan Marketing Association (Sallie Mae)